Haufe-Lexware/docker-style-guide/docker_development_environment.md

 ### Visual Studio / .NET et al.

 We have many Microsoft-technology-based products.
 For these products, developing in a native Microsoft environment is probably a good idea.
-In additon to provisioning Docker Hosts on Azure with Docker Machine, to support development with Docker, Microsoft has created [Visual Studio Tools for Docker](https://marketplace.visualstudio.com/items?itemName=MicrosoftCloudExplorer.VisualStudioToolsforDocker-Preview).
+In addition to provisioning Docker Hosts on Azure with Docker Machine, to support development with Docker, Microsoft has created [Visual Studio Tools for Docker](https://marketplace.visualstudio.com/items?itemName=MicrosoftCloudExplorer.VisualStudioToolsforDocker-Preview).
 The level of support and how docker is supported \(**toolchain up to Docker Compose**\) for "VS Tools for Docker" is still evolving.

 Microsoft enables developers to add native docker support in Visual Studio **for .NET Core projects**.
 Much of Microsoft's Visual Studio Docker Support Documentation can be found at [Visual Studio Tools](https://marketplace.visualstudio.com/items?itemName=MicrosoftCloudExplorer.VisualStudioToolsforDocker-Preview).
 Support here is  still pretty rudimentary, and so it is kind of awkward how Docker Compose files are placed in the project, but it's coming along...
 Docker and Microsoft are teaming up to and sometime soon Docker may support Windows containers.
 To see what Microsoft and Docker are up to take a look [here](https://www.simple-talk.com/cloud/platform-as-a-service/windows-containers-and-docker/) and here.